 We’ll then send a written report to the patient containing a precise, individually-tailored plan to achieve dental health, together with exact costs and time scales.

-Costs for the initial consultation can be found on our Dental Fees page under Clinical Assessment.
+Costs for the initial assessment can be found on our Dental Fees page under Clinical Assessment.

 An implant is an artificial root that we embed in the patient’s jawbone to use as a solid foundation for crowns, bridges, or to anchor dentures.
 The aim of implants is usually to provide fixed tooth replacements, or additional retention to loose dentures.